dilettant/thepublicoffice/index.md

 ---
 layout: global
-title: the public office – a vision of open and rent-free work and meeting places
+title: the public office is a vision of open and rent-free work and meeting places
 category: index
 ---